MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 npm install --save botbuilder-azure
 ```

-If not already installed, get the dotnet package from npm in order to access your **.env** file settings.
+If not already installed, get the .NET package from npm in order to access your **.env** file settings.

 ```Console
 npm install --save dotenv